Introduction to Stamp Effect in Photoshop

 Step 23: Let’s add some stamp lines.
 The procedure is similar.
 Create a new layer.
 Keep the background color black.
 Select the brush tool and select the Stamp lines to brush I have already downloaded.
 Set the size to 800 px.
 Opacity to 70 % and Flow to 100 %.

-Step 24: To make these wore out too, Add a Layer Mask to the brush layer.
-Keep the foreground colour black and select a Distorted brush from Brush Tool and patch it up.
+Step 24: To make these wore out, too, Add a Layer Mask to the brush layer.
+Keep the foreground colour black and select a Distorted brush from Brush Tool, and patch it up.

 Step 25: To make it look old to select the portrait layer.
-Right-click and in the Blending Options goto Colour Overlay.
+Right-click, and in the Blending Options goto Colour Overlay.
 Set the desired color with color picker as shown and Hit Ok.

 Step 26: You can even change the shape a bit with the Move tool.
 Finally, it will look like this.

 This is a rather interesting topic to be indulged into.
-Here we saw how a stamping effect that literally means creating stamps in Photoshop can be created.
+Here we saw how a stamping effect that literally means creating stamps in Photoshop could be created.
 There are various types of stamps that can be customized.
 You can add Rubber stamps, date stamps, company stamps, school stamps, etc.

 This is a guide to Stamp Effect in Photoshop.
-Here we discuss to create an old fashioned Victorian stamp in photoshop with a step by step manner.
+Here we discuss to create an old fashioned Victorian stamp in photoshop in a step by step manner.
 You can also go through our other related articles to learn more –